-Subsequent to June 30, 2012, the Company agreed to release 6,875,000 of the LifeMark escrowed shares to the LifeMark vendors as LifeMark achieved certain performance metrics as specified in the purchase agreement for this transaction.
-The remaining 40,000,000 LifeMark escrowed shares will be cancelled.
+On August 14, 2012, the Company released 6,875,000 of the LifeMark escrowed shares to the LifeMark vendors as LifeMark achieved certain performance metrics as specified in the purchase agreement for this transaction.
+The remaining 40,000,000 LifeMark escrowed shares were cancelled.